Prostate cancer basics

 Overall, what's most important to know about prostate cancer?

-Men should realize that if they live long enough—into their 80s or beyond—they will probably get prostate cancer.
+If men live long enough — into their 80s or beyond — they may get prostate cancer.
 That doesn't mean they will die from prostate cancer.
 Only a small percentage of men who get prostate cancer die from the disease.
 However, men should understand their risk for prostate cancer and consider screening early.
 Then, if aggressive prostate cancer is found, it can be treated before it spreads, and a man can get back to living his life.

 If you're unsure about your risk for prostate cancer or whether screening is right for you, make an appointment to discuss these questions with your primary care physician.